open5e/open5e/source/monsters/tome-of-beasts/F/fate-eater.rst

 after every long rest, as the character becomes more entrenched in this new destiny.
-Otherwise, these new fates can be undone by nothing short of a wish spell or comparable magic.
+Otherwise, these new fates can be undone by nothing short of a :ref:`srd:wish` spell or comparable magic.